Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues – KION546

 “Areas that normally do not experience flash flooding will flood,” the National Weather Service said.
 “Lives and property are in great danger through Monday.”

-The storm could potentially be the first tropical system on record to strike Nevada.
+The storm could potentially be the first tropical system on record to strike Nevada, bringing up to 10 inches of rain in some areas.

 It could also wreak havoc farther north.
 Rainfall up to 5 inches is possible across parts of Oregon and Idaho through Tuesday morning.
 This rainfall could lead to catastrophic and life-threatening flooding.